QuokkaStake/cosmos-proposals-checker/README.md

 2) PagerDuty

-Go to your PaderDuty page, then go to Services.
+Go to your PagerDuty page, then go to Services.
 Create a service if you haven't created one already.
 Select this service, then go to "Integrations" tab, add an integration there.
 Copy the integration key and add it to the `pagerduty` part in config (see `config.example.toml` for reference).
-Additionally, override PagerDuty URL if you are using EU version.
+Additionally, override PagerDuty URL in config if you are using EU version.

 ## Which networks this is guaranteed to work?